 How to Help My Child?

 How parents and close relatives behave is also decisive in how kids view the world.
 You need to be the right role model for your child.
-You shouldn’t be surprised to have a teenager who likes to dress up like a model if looking beautiful rather than being beautiful is of higher importance in your own life.
+You shouldn’t be surprised to have a teenager who likes to dress up like a model.
+That’s only natural if looking beautiful rather than being beautiful is of higher importance in your own life.

 Sometimes it’s too difficult for parents to help their kids’ self-esteem and body image on their own.
-If that’s the case for you, I suggest referring to a psychiatrist, psychologist, or therapist.
+If that’s the case for you, I suggest referring to a mental health professional.

 Should I Stop My Child from Using Social Media?

-It’s not wise to ban kids from social media to avoid their harm; however, you can stop your underaged kids from accessing them by using parental control apps such as Safes.
+It’s not wise to ban kids from social media to avoid their harm.
+However, you can stop your underage kids from accessing them by using parental control apps such as Safes.
 Although most social media restrict kids below 13 from using their services, they don’t apply strict age verification measures.
 That means younger kids can fake their ages and join social media.
 In that case, you can block social media apps and websites on your child’s devices using Safes’s App Blocker and Web Filter features.

 Media Propaganda & Brainwashing

 Teenagehood is a sensitive period in a person’s life.
-It’s easy for teens to be overwhelmed by strong ideas.
+It’s easy for teens, especially high school students, to be overwhelmed by strong ideas.
 Sometimes teenagers’ personal problems can create a foundation for radicalisation.
 These are some of the reasons for teen’s radicalisation:

 Unfortunately, children can be charged with extreme opinions by viewing topics related to adults on the internet.
 While some sources may inadvertently radicalise kids, some others take advantage of teens’ vulnerability to feed them harmful thoughts.